kushalpagolu/UptownMunchV6/README.md

 The App component renders the navigation structure of the app.
 If the user is not logged in, it renders an **AuthStack.Navigator** with a **AuthTabNavigator** component that contains LoginScreen and SignupScreen screens.
 Otherwise, it renders a **HomeStackScreen** component that contains a HomeTabs component that displays the main screens of the app.
+Authentication: When a user is not logged in (isLoggedIn state is false), app directs them to the authentication stack (AuthStack), which consists of the Login and Signup screens.
+Once logged in, isLoggedIn state changes to true and the user is directed to the main app screens.

+Main App Screens: These screens become available after a successful login.
+They include a home screen (WelcomeScreen), a profile screen (UserProfileScreen), a food items screen (FoodItems), an order history screen (OrderHistoryScreen), a food categories screen (FoodCategoriesScreen), and a shopping cart screen (ShoppingCartScreen).
+These screens are organized into a tab navigation format, which means users can switch between them by tapping on the corresponding tab icon.

 The **HomeTabs** component uses the **createBottomTabNavigator** to render the bottom tab navigation bar.
 It has several screens with corresponding icons, such as the FoodCategoriesScreen screen with a food tray icon, and the Profile screen with a person icon.
 The ShoppingCart screen has a customized tab bar icon that is hidden, and its corresponding Checkout screen is accessible from the ShoppingCart screen.